OliviaH09/OliviaH09/README.md

   - Genomics

 Current Project:
+  - *Bacterial Genome Analysis with a Focus on Antibiotic Resistance Genes*

+Previous Projects
-  - *Variant Analysis in Human Genomic Data*
+- *Variant Analysis in Human Genomic Data* (incomplete)
 <!--
 **OliviaH09/OliviaH09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.